The 2016 Festival will take place from Wednesday 23 March – Sunday 17 April 2016.

 No, not if you are an Australian or New Zealand citizen or permanent resident.

 Apart from write and perform your show, you will also need to produce your show (or hire a producer).
-The Festival doesn’t produce local artists however we do produce the special events of the Festival – The Gala, The Debate, Prime Time, Festival Club etc – and some overseas artists.
+The Festival doesn’t produce local artists however we do produce the special events of the Festival – The Gala, The Debate, Festival Club etc – and some overseas artists.

 Producing a show involves everything from organising venue hire, marketing and publicity, travel and accommodation, sourcing props and equipment, budgeting, ticketing, obtaining insurance and licences and much more.
 As part of your registration, the Festival provides information packs and workshops to assist you, but it is up to you to make it happen.
+We have helpful podcasts available to provide information on publicity, marketing and production that can help to answers your questions.

 • Fill out the online registration information